drewdeponte/git-ps-rs/README.md

 The following is a list of currently supported hooks (their expected filenames).

-- `request_review_post_sync` - hook executed by `request-review` command after succesfully syncing the patch to remote - generally used to create a pull request / patch email & send it
+- `request_review_post_sync` - hook executed by `request-review` command after succesfully syncing the patch to remote - generally used to create a pull request / patch email & send it - **Note: This hook is required to be able to use the `request-review` command.**
 - `isolate_post_checkout` - hook executed by `isolate` command after successfully creating the temporary branch, cherry-picking the patch to it, and checking the branch out

 You can find examples of hooks that you can straight up use or just use as a starting point in [example_hooks](/example_hooks).

 Here is an [example hook](/example_hooks/request_review_post_sync-github-cli-example) that uses [GitHub CLI][] to create a pull request.

-### Setup Global Hook Directory
+#### Setup Global Hook Directory

 Make sure that the Global Hook Directory is created with the following: